 Attention deficit hyperactivity disorder (ADHD) is a medical condition that includes attention difficulty, hyperactivity and impulsiveness.
 ADHD is usually diagnosed in children, though adults can have it as well.
 Although it’s called “adult ADHD,” the condition does not develop in adulthood.
 It develops in childhood but is not recognized or diagnosed until the person is an adult.
+If ADHD is not treated, it can lead to addiction.

 Unfortunately, untreated ADHD symptoms can interfere with school, work and relationships.
 Adults with ADHD often have trouble staying organized, managing their time and following through with tasks.
 Additionally, undiagnosed ADHD is a risk-factor for overuse of drugs and alcohol.
 Moreover, anecdotally, many treatment centers report growing awareness with their clients of how untreated ADHD has been a significant challenge in their lives.